Finger pointing stifles innovation and agility

-How often have you been trying to solve a problem that affects multiple departments, teams or individuals and heard someone say “don’t blame me/us” or “it’s not my/our fault”?
+How often have you been trying to solve a problem that affects multiple departments, teams or individuals and heard someone say “don’t blame me/us – it was them” or “it’s not my/our fault, it’s theirs”?

 This kind of finger pointing occurs in two separate scenarios.

 - there is compelling, explicit, incontrovertible evidence that another party has done something (or failed to do something) that is clearly and wholly responsible for the collective problem;

-- one or more departments, teams or individuals is/are convinced that “I/we have done nothing wrong”, assumes that the fault must therefore lie elsewhere, and picks a presumed guilty party (typically based on circumstantial, flimsy or wholly non-existent ‘evidence’).
+- one or more departments, teams or individuals is/are convinced that “I/we have done nothing wrong”, assumes that the fault must therefore lie elsewhere, and picks a presumed guilty party (typically based on circumstantial, flimsy or non-existent ‘evidence’).

 The first scenario is relatively simple to resolve.
 It may require a degree of tact, but the evidence will largely speak for itself.